 - For couples creating a multi-faith or multi-cultural household;

-- Held in a church, etc.
+- Co-officiated with non-Jewish clergy, held in a church, etc.

 Jewish and Interfaith Funerals, Memorials and Taharah Ceremonies